 Cooling Down The Lng Tanks For Mv Willem Barentsz

 Cooling down the LNG tanks for the new ‘Willem Barentsz’ car ferry in the second week of March, 2020, was an important milestone in the construction of the Netherlands’ first two LNG-powered passenger ferries.
 Shipping company Doeksen has commissioned ‘Willem Barentsz’ and sister ship ‘Willem de Vlamingh’ to transport people and vehicles to and from the Wadden Sea islands of Vlieland and Terschelling.
-Marine Service Noord (MSN) designed and built the entire LNG fuel system, and is now working on commissioning the systems on board.
-MSN also helped Doeksen with the engine room piping systems.
+Marine Service Noord designed and built the entire LNG fuel system, and is now working on commissioning the systems on board.
+Marine Service Noord also helped Doeksen with the engine room piping systems.

 COOLING DOWN LNG TANKS

 The cooling process for the LNG system took place at the outfitting location at Korte Lijnbaan in Harlingen on Monday, March 16.
 First, the cryogenic tank’s temperature was brought down below the dew point of -40°C, to remove any residual moisture.
 Then, cold gas lowered the temperature in the tank to about -90°C. Two cooling runs with approximately ten tons of liquid nitrogen further lowered the temperature, to around -150°C. This is the required temperature for LNG bunkering, which has yet to occur.
 The vessels are now ready for the next phase: commissioning.

 “A great project with new challenges every day…”